 Perforin deficiency is a rare immune disorder caused by faulty genes.
-It affects the ability of the body to control and fight against inflammation.
+Perforin deficiency impairs cytotoxic lymphocyte–mediated killing of infected or activated immune cells, which can lead to uncontrolled immune activation and secondary hyperinflammation, as seen in HLH.
 Hence, an early diagnosis and treatment become essential to manage symptoms and improve long-term health outcomes.

 Perforin is a protein used by natural killer (NK) cells and cytotoxic T cells.
 These immune cells destroy all infected or cancerous cells.
 Perforin makes holes in the target cell’s membrane.
 These holes let in other proteins, like granzymes, that enter the cell and trigger cell death.